macaw-cad/sxa-umbrella/readme.md

 - Sitecore provides an updated version of the default theme by updating the @sxa/theme NPM package (currently version 1.0.1)
 - Modifications must be made to the flags sprite (resulting image `sprite-flag.png` is copied over to the `DMP` theme)

+### Can SXA Umbrella be used on older versions of Sitecore SXA?

+Although Sitecore SXA is developed with Sitecore 9.3 SXA and up in mind, there is no reason why (part of) the tooling would not work on older versions of Sitecore SXA.
+SXA Umbrella uses the endpoints of Creative Exchange Live which were available far before Sitecore 9.3.
+The Rendering variants using Scriban files will **not** work on older vefrsions of Sitecore, because this feature was introduced in Sitecore 9.3 SXA.

 # Related blog posts